Group-4W/SoftEng/CODE_OF_CONDUCT.md

 Understanding different perspectives can be challenging, but it is an important aspect of effective communication and collaboration.Here are some tips that can help you understand different perspectives:

-- Listen actively: Listen to what the person is saying and try to understand their perspective.Pay attention to their tone of voice and body language.
+- Listen actively: Listen to what the person is saying and try to understand their perspective.
+Pay attention to their tone of voice and body language.
-- Ask questions: Ask questions to gain  a better undertanding of the person’s perspective.Yhis will also show that you are intrested in their viewpoint.
+- Ask questions: Ask questions to gain  a better undertanding of the person’s perspective.
+This will also show that you are intrested in their viewpoint.
 - Avoid assumptions: Avoid making assumptions about the person’s perspective.
 Instead, try to understand it by asking questions and listening actively.
-- Empathize: try to put yourself in the person’s shoes and understand their pint of view.This can help you see things from their perspective and understand their motivations.
+- Empathize: try to put yourself in the person’s shoes and understand their pint of view.
+This can help you see things from their perspective and understand their motivations.
-- Consider different cultural backgrounds: People from different cultures may have different perspectives and values.Try to understand these cultural differences and how they may be influencing the person’s perspective.
+- Consider different cultural backgrounds: People from different cultures may have different perspectives and values.
+Try to understand these cultural differences and how they may be influencing the person’s perspective.
-- Be open-minded: Be open to hearing different perspectives, even if they are different from yur own.Keep an open mind and be willing to consider new ideas.
+- Be open-minded: Be open to hearing different perspectives, even if they are different from your own.
+Keep an open mind and be willing to consider new ideas.
-- Be respectful: Show respect for the person’s perspective, even if you do not agree with it.Avoid being confrontational or dismissive.
+- Be respectful: Show respect for the person’s perspective, even if you do not agree with it.
+Avoid being confrontational or dismissive.